expjazz/tic-tac-toe/README.md

 ### Usage

 - Clone the project to your local machine
-- Open the main.rb file on your terminal
+- To play it, open the main.rb file on your terminal

 ## Author